openstack/loci/README.md

 The images should contain all the required assets for running the service.
 But if you wish or need to customize the `loci/keystone` image that's great!
 We hope to have built the images to make this as easy and flexible as possible.
-To do this we recommend that you perform any required customisation in a child image using a pattern similar to:
+To do this we recommend that you perform any required customization in a child image using a pattern similar to:

 ``` Dockerfile